peacharonies/promptly/README.md

 # Promptly
 Flesh out your characters!
+From character development to laughs, use these prompts as you wish.

-# Explanation
+# Description
 Prompt generators to spur inspiration for writing, drawing, or character musing.

 ## Generator Types: